weaviate/weaviate-io/developers/weaviate/modules/retriever-vectorizer-modules/multi2vec-clip.md

 ## Option 3: Custom build with a private or local model

-You can build a docker image which supports any model which is compatible with `SentenceTransformers` `ClIPModel`.
+You can build a Docker image which supports any model which is compatible with `SentenceTransformers` `ClIPModel`.
 Additionally, the text model can be a regular sentence-transformers model, but it must produce compatible vector representations.
 So, only use models that have been specifically trained for